devleaks/storyrevealerjs/README.md

 A page is made of one or more page-element.

-When a page is made of more than one element, each element in that page is considered column content.
+When a page is made of more than one element (i.e. an array of page-elements), each element in that page is considered column content.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 page = {{page-element}}  ||  [ {{page-element}}{2,} ]